Martim Moniz: Historical details

+Genealogists point to another character with the name of Martim Moniz, who would have existed in 1149, married to Ouroana Rodrigues.
+Son of Moninho Viegas, lord with possessions in Arouca, where Mór Martins was abbess, daughter (or descendant) of this Martim.

+Legacy

 There are currently several monuments and parks named after Martim Moniz in Lisbon.

-One of Lisbon's metro stations is named after him.
+One of Lisbon's metro stations is named after him, the Martim Moniz station.
 The station features a stylized graphic depiction of the event on its walls.

-One of his sons, Pedro Martins, Lord of the Tower of Vasconcelos, was the ancestor of the prominent Vasconcelos family.
+Martim Moniz square in the center of Lisbon is named after him, where a commemorative plaque recounting the legend is placed.